-- Interest Rate: 2.5% - Amortization: Up to 20 Years (on a negotiated basis) - o Environmental Review - DHCD will require a development agreement, Deed of Trust and Deed of Trust Note - If the locality is unwilling to manage the loan, or, by DHCD's determination, unable to manage the loan, the loan may be underwritten by Virginia Community Capital (VCC).
-In this case, VCC will require a commitment fee of 1% (50% due within 14 days of execution of PHCRF loan agreement and the remainder at PHCRF closing).
+- o Interest Rate: 2.5% - Amortization: Up to 20 Years (based on negotiations) - Environmental Review - DHCD will require a development agreement, Deed of Trust and Deed of Trust Note - If the locality is unwilling to manage the loan, or, by DHCD's determination, unable to manage the loan, the loan may be underwritten by Virginia Community Capital (VCC).
+In this case, VCC will require a commitment fee of 1% (50% due within 14 days of execution of PHCRF loan-agreement and the remainder at PHCRF closing).